4n0nymou3/cf-vless-config-builder/README_EN.md

 ### Fragment

 Enabling Fragment splits the TLS handshake data into smaller pieces, making it harder for DPI to detect.
-This setting only applies to the JSON config and has no effect on VLESS configs.
+This setting fully and precisely applies to the JSON config dedicated to the Xray core; it also applies to the Sing-box JSON config, but only as a simple on/off flag (without precise control over piece length or timing, since Sing-box doesn't offer that level of control).
+The Clash/Mihomo format and the single-link URL configs (`vless://`, `trojan://`) don't support Fragment at all, and this setting has no effect on them.
 Fragment and ECH cannot be enabled at the same time.

 Fragment settings:
 - **Fragment Packets**: the type of data that gets fragmented.
 The value `tlshello` is recommended for fragmenting the TLS Client Hello.